spiral-packages/notifications/README.md

 ### Custom notification transports

-If you want to use custom notification transport like [`spacetab-io/smsaero-notifier`](https://github.com/spacetab-io/smsaero-notifier-php) you can register it in `Spiral\Notifications\NotificationTransportResolver`.
+If you want to use custom notification transport like [`spacetab-io/smsaero-notifier`](https://github.com/spacetab-io/smsaero-notifier-php) you can register it in `Spiral\Notifications\NotificationTransportRegistryInterface`.

 ```php
 use Spiral\Boot\Bootloader\Bootloader;